 By train it takes between 11 and 14 hours to travel between Bangkok and Chiang Mai depending upon which train service you use.
 Travel by train is slower than air travel but it is also more enjoyable.
 The scenery on the train journey is very good.
 You also have the option of travelling overnight in an inexpensive sleeper berth and saving on the cost of a hotel room for the night.

-Train times to Chiang Mai
+Train times from Bangkok to Chiang Mai

 - The fastest train is Train #7 departing at 08:30, which is scheduled to complete the journey in 11 hours 00 minutes.